National Book Award Non Fiction Winner

 Summary

-A lyrical, often anguished memoir of growing up gay in mid-century America, charting the author's long journey from closeted prep-school striver to openly gay writer and activist.
+A lyrical, often anguished memoir of growing up gay in midcentury America, charting the author's long journey from closeted prep school striver to openly gay writer and activist.
 Monette wrote in the shadow of AIDS, which had already taken his partner, and his prose carries the urgency of testimony.
-The book broke ground as a mainstream-honored work of explicitly queer life-writing.
+The book broke ground as a work of explicitly queer life writing that won mainstream honors.

 ”